 6. A literal translation of the original text in Japanese: 「いつか中身を食べたいです。」

 7. Japanese erotic paintings reaching its peak during the Edo period, mostly ukiyo-e done on woodblock, literally translated as “spring painting” where “spring” is a common euphemism for sex.

 8. “Making flowers alive”, the art of Japanese flower arrangement.

-Orignal interview conducted in Japanese by Soichiro Kimura 木村 宗一郎
+The orignal interview was conducted in Japanese by Soichiro Kimura 木村 宗一郎.